SRGSSR/playsrg-playfff/docs/README.md

 ## Compatibility

-The service uses Spring Boot, a postgresql database and a NodeJS server.
+- The service uses Spring Boot, a postgresql database and a NodeJS server.
+- For admin sessions and multi instances, only sticky sessions are supported.

 ## Installation